souradipp76/ReadMeReady/paper/paper.md

 # State of the Field

-Significant progress in machine translation and other challenging natural language processing tasks has been achieved using neural networks, such as sequence-to-sequence transducers [4].
+Significant progress in machine translation and other challenging natural language processing tasks has been achieved using neural networks, such as sequence-to-sequence transducers [@bahdanau2014neural].
 Neural networks require training on extensive and diverse datasets for effective generalization.
-These methods have been applied to code documentation [5,6] and code generation [7,8], often using small or domain-specific datasets, sometimes confined to single software projects.
-Datasets like DJANGO and Project Euler [9] were developed by human annotators, ensuring accuracy but at a high cost and resulting in limited data sizes.
-Others, such as those referenced in [10,5] and IFTTT [11], are larger but contain more noise.
+These methods have been applied to code documentation [@iyer2016summarizing,@barone2017parallel] and code generation [@ling2016latent,@yin2017syntactic], often using small or domain-specific datasets, sometimes confined to single software projects.
+Datasets like DJANGO and Project Euler [@oda2015learning] were developed by human annotators, ensuring accuracy but at a high cost and resulting in limited data sizes.
+Others, such as those referenced in [@allamanis2013mining,@iyer2016summarizing] and IFTTT [@quirk2015language], are larger but contain more noise.

-Recently, large language models (LLMs) have become increasingly significant, demonstrating human-like abilities across various fields [12,13,14].
-LLMs typically employ transformer architecture variants and are trained on massive data volumes to detect patterns [15].
+Recently, large language models (LLMs) have become increasingly significant, demonstrating human-like abilities across various fields [@radford2019language,@brown2020language,@ouyang2022training].
+LLMs typically employ transformer architecture variants and are trained on massive data volumes to detect patterns [@vaswani2017attention].

 In this paper, we focus on the automated documentation of programming source code, which is a challenging task with significant practical and scientific implications for the developer community.
 There are hundreds of publicly available repositories that lack basic documentation on aspects such as "What does the repository do?", "How to install the package?", "How to run the code?", and "How to contribute and modify any part of the repository?".
 None of the related research discussed handles these tasks using LLMs; instead, they design neural networks to address them.

 We present an LLM-based application that developers can use as a support tool to generate basic documentation for any code repository.
 Some open-source applications have been developed to address this issue, to name a few:

-- **AutoDoc-ChatGPT** [16]
+- **AutoDoc-ChatGPT** [@autodoc-chatgpt]
-- **AutoDoc** [17]
+- **AutoDoc** [@context-labs-autodoc]
-- **Auto-GitHub-Docs-Generator** [18]
+- **Auto-GitHub-Docs-Generator** [@microsoft-auto-github-docs-generator]

 However, these applications suffer from two major issues.
 Firstly, all of them are built on top of the OpenAI APIs, requiring users to have an OpenAI API key and incurring a cost with each API request.
 Generating documentation for a large repository could result in costs reaching hundreds of dollars.
 Our application allows users to choose among OpenAI's GPT, Meta's Llama2, and Google's Gemma models.
 Notably, apart from the first, the other models are open-source and incur no charges, allowing documentation to be generated for free.